New

 NPAC’s Current Initiatives

-New Philanthropy for Arts & Culture is a developing network as well as a resource for arts organisations and their supporters.
+New Philanthropy for Arts & Culture is a developing initiative as well as a resource for arts organisations and their supporters.
 Here are some of the projects we’re working on right now.

 Arts for Impact – a matched funding opportunity

-The campaign will see the public’s generosity multiplied, as donations to the participating charities will be doubled by the Big Give’s Arts for Impact match fund, which has been supported by generous ‘champions’, typically philanthropists, foundations or companies.
+NPAC partnered with the Big Give, the UK’s leading match fund platform, on its inaugural Arts for Impact Matched Funding campaign in March 2024.
+The campaign was aimed at supporting arts and culture charities working to achieve societal impact across the UK, with the public’s generosity multiplied, as donations to the participating charities were doubled by the Big Give’s Arts for Impact match fund, which has been supported by generous ‘champions’, typically philanthropists, foundations or companies.

-We’re working on establishing and supporting up to 10 regional philanthropy networks around the UK.
+We’re working on establishing and supporting up to 10 regional partnerships around the UK.
 Focused on specific places, these groups will be modelled to accommodate the geographical specific needs of each area in which they operate, those models having been researched and developed during NPAC’s work to date.

 NPAC will focus on supporting regional philanthropists to develop their role in establishing local networks.

-Networks are being supported and developed in Sunderland, Newcastle, Birmingham, Leeds, Stoke and Middlesborough, with networks in early planning in Gloucester and Hastings & Rother with further locations to be identified.
+Networks are being supported and developed in Sunderland, Newcastle, Birmingham, Leeds, Stoke and Middlesbrough, Gloucester, and Hastings & Rother with further locations to be identified.

 If you’d like to join one of our networks (or have ideas for starting a network of your own!), please get in touch.